Kumbli

-Kumbli is a 0.023 ha uninhabited islet in the Gulf of Finland, near Tallinn, Estonia.
+Kumbli (Swedish: Kummelskär) is a 0.023 ha uninhabited islet in the Gulf of Finland, near Tallinn, Estonia.
 It is located 270 m north of the Viimsi Peninsula and 150 m east of the Kräsuli islet.
 Administratively Kumbli belongs to the Rohuneeme village in Viimsi Parish, Harju County.

 On a map from 1689 the islet is marked as Komblesahr, which may refer to Estonian origin.

 In 2012 there was only one Scots pine and little shrubs covering the islet.

 There are no construction rights on the islet.
 Kumbli belongs to a local businessman Aivar Osa.